[?] Subscribe To This Site

 I love to go to any of the Sanibel Beaches!

-Quaint shopping areas, beautiful homes, and sandy lanes make Sanibel so attractive.
+Quaint shopping areas, beautiful homes, and sandy lanes make Sanibel Island so attractive.

 The five public beaches are Lighthouse, Gulf Side, Tarpon Bay, Bowmans, and Turners Beaches, all on the gulf side from one end to the other.